XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 ### {{n.next()}}.
 Submit TicketCreate

-(If you already have at least one Ticket available in the ledger, you can skip this step.)
-You need to send the transaction to create some Tickets.

 Submit the signed transaction blob that you created in the previous step.
-Take note of the latest validated ledger index at the time of submission, so you can set a lower bound on what ledger versions the transaction could be validated in.
+Record the latest validated ledger index at the time of submission, so you can set a lower bound on what ledger versions the transaction could be validated in.
 For example:

 ```js
 let prelim_result = await api.request("submit", {"tx_blob": tx_blob})